-Chill for approx 1 hour, stir well and serve.
-Store in an air tight container for 2 days.
-I never suggest storing assembled salads much longer as the dressing can get watery.
+Store in an airtight container for two days.
+Experience has taught me that storing assembled salads much longer doesn’t work, as the creamy dressing can get watery.

 Keto or non-Keto Broccoli Salad

-- Half Cauliflower, Half Broccoli– Instead of full broccoli, change the salad up with one bag of frozen broccoli and one bag of frozen cauliflower pieces.
+- Half Cauliflower, Half Broccoli– Unlike traditional broccoli salads, change the salad with one bag of frozen broccoli florets and frozen cauliflower pieces.

-- Almond Slivers– Nuts are always a great crunch to a salad, add 1/4th cup sliced or slivered almonds.
-Candied Walnuts would be great too!
+- Almond Slivers– Nuts are always a great crunch to a salad; add 1/4th cup of sliced or slivered almonds.
+Candied Walnuts, crunchy sunflower seeds, or even pumpkin seeds would be great too!

-- Squares of Cheese: Instead of shredded cheese, substitute for squares of cheese.
+- Squares of Cheese: Instead of shredded cheese, substitute for squares of sharp cheddar cheese.